Comedy Stand Up Richard Jeni A Big Steaming Pile of Me 1Watch

 |Richard Jeni: The Boy From New York City

 No books by or about this comedian.

-Born in Bensonhurst, Brooklyn, Richard Jeni showed his interest in comedy early, sneaking a listen at his parents’ Jackie Kannon “party” albums.
+Born in Bensonhurst, Brooklyn, Richard Jeni would listen to his parents' Jackie Kannon party albums - a precursor to modern stand-up.
 A class clown, his first gags amused schoolmates.
-A teacher asked “What is a viper?”
-4th grader Richard ad-libbed: “A viper is vat vashes the vindshield!”
+A teacher asked "What is a viper?"
+4th grader Richard ad-libbed: "A viper is vat vashes the vindshield!"

 In local venues he began to polish routines that would make him one of the most successful comics on the comedy club circuit, leading to many guest appearances on "The Tonight Show."
 His career options other than comedy "were limited because I'm a defective Italian.
 I have absolutely no mechanical ability.
 You know when you go to the supermarket you step on that rubber part and the door opens?
 For years I thought that was a coincidence."

 Jeni's 1989 cable special on Showtime, "The Boy from New York City" was nominated for a cable "ACE" award.
 The same year he won a Clio award for a series of commercials for the Milk Assocation.
 As one of the "road warriors" of comedy, he continued a hectic schedule in clubs, Las Vegas, Atlantic City, and both the Melbourne Comedy Festival in 1988 and 1989's Just For Laughs festival in Montreal.